agoralabs/appmesh-demo-aws/README.md

 ### Step 1 : Create a VPC

+With Amazon Virtual Private Cloud (Amazon VPC), you can launch AWS resources in a logically isolated virtual network that you've defined.
+This virtual network closely resembles a traditional network that you'd operate in your own data center, with the benefits of using the scalable infrastructure of AWS.

+To create a brand new VPC for this App Mesh showcase just do the following :

 - cd to **01-vpc** folder.
 - Run **apply.sh** script : a vpn named **k8s-mesh-staging-vpc** should be created, and you should have the following result :